malu17/alx-backend-javascript/0x00-ES6_basic/README.md

 * [Metaprogramming](https://www.keithcirkel.co.uk/metaprogramming-in-es6-symbols/#symbolspecies)

 ## Learning Objectives
-At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/2012/04/feynman-technique/), without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone]malu17](https://github.com/malu17)
 ### General
 * How to define a Class
 * How to add methods to a class